lserp/undercut-f1-enhanced/README.md

 dotnet run --project UndercutF1.Console/UndercutF1.Console.csproj -- import 2025
 ```

-By default, data will be saved and read from the `~/undercut-f1` directory.
-See [Configuration](#configuration) for information on how to configure this.

 ### Start Timing for a Live Session

 1. Start `undercutf1` as described above